YabseraBogale/golang-project/windowrecall/Readme.md

 # The libarys are found

-making work will and see the images better
+making making the screenshots better